This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-What To Expect From A Florida Autumn
+What To Expect From Autumn In Florida

-Well, let’s put it this way – when most states up North begin seeing the first hints of fall color in their leaves come mid to late September, we’re still dealing with afternoon temperatures that reach through the 80s and flirt with 90.
+Well, let’s put it this way – when most states up North begin seeing the first hints of fall color in their leaves during mid to late September, we’re still dealing with afternoon temperatures that reach through the 80s and flirt with 90.

 Which Trees In Florida Have The Best Foliage Color?

-Yes, Southern Florida picks up a little hint of color in the autumn, but the color is far more muted there than in the northern half of the state.
+Yes, Southern Florida picks up a little hint of color in the autumn — but the color is far more muted there than in the northern half of the state.

-Best Places To View Fall Color In Florida
+Best Places To View Autumn In Florida

-Another fantastic route for fall foliage drives in Florida is throughout the I-10 corridor; I’ve seen some really deep hues of classic red, orange, yellow, and purple in the extreme northern edge of the state.
+Another fantastic route for fall foliage drives in Florida is throughout the I-10 corridor.
+I’ve seen some really deep hues of classic red, orange, yellow, and purple in the extreme northern edge of the state.

 - Go canoeing in Florida during the autumn and see the colorful stands of trees along the banks of a river.